Epigenetics Research Innovation Lab (ERIL)

 Iestyn Whitehouse, Director of ERIL and Chair of the Oversight Committee, is an expert in understanding how chromatin functions in the regulation of cellular processes, ERIL provides MSK researchers with state-of-the-art epigenetics research resources and services to study cancer-associated changes in chromatin accessibility, DNA methylation, and histone modifications.
 Under Iestyn’s leadership, Richard Koche has been appointed as the Head of ERIL and leader of the computational unit and Pierre-Jacques Hamard has been appointed as the leader of the wet lab unit.

-Senior ERIL lab members Pierre-Jacques Hamard and Daria Shlyueva are experts in epigenetic methods that include ATAC-seq protocols, an array of CUT&RUN approaches, DNA/chromatin extraction and fragmentation along with quality control check, and Whole Genome Bisulfite Sequencing (WGBS) assays and variations to study DNA methylation.
-ERIL is also supported by a team of computational biologists led by Richard Koche.
+Pierre-Jacques Hamard is an expert in epigenetic methods that include ATAC-seq protocols, an array of CUT&RUN approaches, DNA/chromatin extraction and fragmentation along with quality control check, and Whole Genome Bisulfite Sequencing (WGBS) assays and variations to study DNA methylation.

 ERIL’s mission is not only to develop customized protocols but also design innovative techniques to study epigenetic alterations with the goal to fit a large variety of research needs and foster collaborative actions with the teams/researchers interested in developing new approaches to support projects related to epigenomics.